Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Van Winkle Mattress

-• Give your body a few nights to adapt before judging firmness, especially on the two entry-level models.
+• Give your body a few nights to adapt before judging firmness, especially on the entry-level models.

-• Rotate the mattress on a consistent schedule to keep the feel more even across the sleep surface.
+• Rotate the mattress on a consistent schedule to keep the feel more even across the surface.

 • Keep your foundation and frame rigid; spring builds feel less stable on flexy slats.